 If the area was larger than the buffer, render the remaining parts too.

-Do the same with all the joined areas.
+Repeat the same with remaining joined areas.

 The difference between buffering modes regarding the drawing mechanism is the following:

 One buffer - LVGL needs to wait for

 flush_cb) before starting to redraw the next part.